coriolisinstruments/EurorackModules/MakingVactrols/README.md

 ![About this long](images/makingVactrols_10.jpg)

 Push your assembly into the tube.
 With the tape applied, it should be snug.
-It is probably the most convenient to push the LDR assembly with the LED (so LDR legs in first).
-If you are really confident, you could skip the tape step and push the LED and LDR assembly into the tube directly.
+Probably the most convenient way is to push the LDR-assembly in with the LED (so LDR legs in first).
+If you are really confident, you could skip the tape step and push the LED and LDR-assembly into the tube directly.
 Just be sure to check the alignment of the components.

 When the components are in the middle of the tube, check the order of the LDR assembly legs.
 They should go from left-to-right (or rather the middle pin is the middle pin).